How Do I Install an Extension

 Installing via FTP

-As an alternative to installing extension via the WordPress Dashboard, you can install via FTP.
+As an alternative to installing extensions via the WordPress Dashboard, you can install via FTP.
 FTP stands for File Transfer Protocol.
 In order to use FTP you'll need a client program for your computer.
 Lifehacker has an excellent article on the best FTP programs for Mac and Windows.

 Before transferring the plugin you'll need to unzip the file.
-In MacOS this is done by simply double clicking the zip file.
-In Windows, right click on the zip file and choose Extract All.
+In MacOS this is done by simply double-clicking the zip file.
+In Windows, right-click on the zip file and choose Extract All.
 Both of the above instructions will create a new folder named the same as the zip file.

-Next connect to your server with your FTP program.
+Next, connect to your server with your FTP program.
 Once connected, you'll want to find the Document Root for your site.
 This simply means the folder where all of your WordPress files are.
 It's often called public_html or named the same as your site's domain name, but it could be anything.
 If you're unsure, please ask your host.

 Once you know where your Document Root is, use your FTP program to go into

 wp-content/plugins/.
 Then use your FTP program to upload the plugin folder that was created when you unzipped the plugin file.